-Students will start by learning the 18 Breathing, 25 movement warm-up exercises along with upper and lower body conditioning that includes footwork and arm movements.
+Students will start by learning upper and lower body conditioning that includes footwork and arm movements.

-Upon completion of the Hand Form, students can continue learning other Yang Family Tai Chi Chuan Forms such as the 67 Movement Sword or 16 Movement Saber Forms.
-They are both weapon forms which enhance and compliment the Tai Chi Chuan experience.
+Upon completion of the Hand Form, students can continue learning other Yang Family Traditional Tai Chi Forms such as the 67 Movement Sword or 16 Movement Saber Forms.
+They are both weapon forms which enhance and compliment the Tai Chi experience.

 Students can also learn the Yang Family Tai Chi Push Hand Forms.
 This exercise form requires a partner where students learn horizontal and vertical hand and arm patterns.
 Learning Push Hands allows students a practical exercise method in exploring the energies used in the Hand Form.Leave a comment